Lieder-Lab/liederDB/README.md

 * e.g.
 >_update Apple set <color> = <green> where AppleCount = 3 and AppleName = Red Fuji;_
 >Now you updated the color value where AppleCount = 3 and AppleName = Red Fuji;
+>CONDITIONS after 'where' is where statement(not required), specifies the constraints of the preceding statement.
+More about rules about where statement, please see the following chapter for details.

+## delete some exsited rows in table:

+__delete TABLE_NAME where CONDITIONS;__

+* e.g.
+>_delete Apple where AppleCount = 3 and AppleName = Red Fuji;_
+>Delete statement just means remove some rows from exsited table, or clear the table, not remove whole table.
+For the unity of grammar, it writied as 'delete TABLE_NAME' instead of 'delete from TABLE_NAME';
+>Now you removed the row where AppleCount = 3 and AppleName = Red Fuji;
+>CONDITIONS after 'where' is where statement, specifies the constraints of the preceding statement.
+More about rules about where statement, please see the following chapter for details.